mongodb/docs-java/source/includes/fundamentals/code-snippets/auth-credentials-gssapi-ticket-cache.rst

 .. code-block:: java

-   /* All MongoClient instances sharing this instance of KerberosSubjectProvider will share a Kerberos ticket cache */
+   /* all MongoClient instances sharing this instance of KerberosSubjectProvider will share a Kerberos ticket cache */
    String myLoginContext = "myContext";
    MongoCredential credential = MongoCredential.createGSSAPICredential(<username>);